 As you go through the process of incorporating an LLC, you’ll find many references to registered agents, and will be required to provide information about your registered agent.
 But what is a registered agent?
 Let’s explore how they are instrumental in forming your business.

-What is a Registered Agent?
+What Does a Registered Agent Do?

-For example, a corporation has legal rights such as due process, since it is considered its own entity.
-The right to be given notice is a major part of due process, so the state needs a registered agent in order for the state to be able to give notice to a corporation or LLC in compliance with due process.
+For example, a business has legal rights such as due process, since it is considered its own entity.
+The right to be given notice is a major part of due process, so the state needs a registered agent for the state to be able to give notice to an LLC in compliance with due process.

 Why We Have Registered Agents

 Without a registered agent, the state has no way to give notice to a corporation or LLC.
 After all, there is no such thing as a corporation that can walk down the street; it is a legal entity, but it needs some person to act as the intermediary.
 And the registered agent is even more important if you incorporate in a different state from where you actually do business.

-The most elementary requirement for a registered agent in almost any state is that the agent must be a resident of the state, with a physical address (not a PO Box).
-The registered agent can actually be another business entity in some cases, but that entity must itself have authorization to do business in the state.
+The most elementary requirement for a registered agent in almost any state is that they must be a resident of the state, with a physical address (not a PO Box).
+The registered agent can even be another business entity in some cases, but that entity must itself have authorization to do business in the state.

 Many businesses opt to designate a third party as a registered agent, which has many advantages.
 The business would be able to move without having to go through the additional paperwork of an address change with the state for the registered agent.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
-See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
+See a plan contract at legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.